FreeFinder/FreeFinder4B/README.md

 3. User's own postings page
 4. Editing of profile settings (note this is no longer neccessary due to the removal of notifications)
 5. Item reservation
+6. User specifying location of an item (location is defaulted to user's current location)

 ## (2) Compiling and Running Unit Tests
 Our unit testing can be found in the FreeFinder4BTests and FreeFinder4BUITests folders.
 See the following instructions to compile and run them.